-Meetings are used to both inform the public of the planning process and solicit input, ideas, and feedback.
-The FMPO Executive Board and Technical Advisory Committee meetings each include time on the agenda for general public comment on transportation related items.
+Meetings and workshops are used to both inform the public of the planning process and solicit input, ideas, and feedback.
+The MetroPlan Executive Board and Technical Advisory Committee meetings each include time on the agenda for general public comment on transportation-related items.

-Meetings may include informal presentation at regional sites, open house, round tables, or other community forums, and formal presentations to various service clubs, civic, and professional groups.
+In-person and virtual meetings may include informal presentations at regional sites, open houses, round tables, or other community forums, and formal presentations to various service clubs, civic, and professional groups.